 Mt.
-Bromo is the most famous volcano in Java and arguably whole Indonesia.
+Bromo, Java, is the most famous volcano on the island and arguably in whole Indonesia.
 As a matter of fact it has been on the cover of Lonely Planet Indonesia for years, and we couldn’t help but setting it as featured image of this post too.
 Hiking Mt.
 Bromo (Gunung Bromo in local language) is becoming more and more popular lately – this means it can get very busy and overcrowded – but don’t let this scare you away from enjoying one of the best sunrises you could ever see.

 CAN I DO IT MYSELF?
 YES!